potatolondon/deferredmanager/README.md

 gae_defer_manager is a wrapper for the deferred library in the Google App Engine SDK to expose the following functionality:

 * Task status
-* Task ETA
-* Allows prevention on duplicate tasks from being added based on an arbitrary reference key
+* Allows prevention of duplicate tasks from being queued based on an arbitrary reference key
 * Allows tasks to be re-run

+Note - a 'unique' task is treated as unique within the currently queued tasks.
+This wrapper does not prevent tasks with that reference from ever executing again.

 ## Setup